The convergence of IT and OT is happening since many years now but when is it really going to be a fact and what is needed to do so?

 The cyber security dimension: a complex given

-When it boils down to industrial IoT and the IT and OT convergence debate it’s not just about networks of course, there are loads of components, including things like sensors and ‘things’, fog nodes,(industrial and intelligent) IoT gateways, IoT platforms (both crucial for the integration of IT and OT) and so forth.
+When it boils down to industrial IoT and the IT and OT convergence debate it’s not just about networks of course, there are loads of components, including things like sensors and actuators (transducers) and ‘smart things’, fog nodes,(industrial and intelligent) IoT gateways, IoT platforms (both crucial for the integration of IT and OT) and so forth.
 And for IT some of these components are “different” from the cyber security perspective they are used to by the way.

 Industrial data and many other pieces of the puzzle need security too.
 It’s as BT’s Bryan K. Fite wrote a while back on the need for IT (which he calls systems for computing) and OT (which he calls systems for monitoring events, processes and devices) to collaborate in order to create stronger security (BT recently started putting its first more serious steps in Industrial IoT and announced a partnership with Hitachi Vantara which is also at IoT Solutions World Congress 2017 and food for another post).